the-turing-way/the-turing-way/chapters/open_science.md

 ## Summary

 Open Science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
-It is about the way research is carried out and disseminated by digital tools.
-The OECD [defines](http://www.oecd.org/sti/inno/38500813.pdf) Open Science as the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
+It pushes for change in the way that research is carried out and disseminated by digital tools.
+One definition of Open Science, as given by the OECD [is](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf) the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in science, each element of the research process should:

 - Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
-- Be re-usable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use
+- Be reusable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use
 - Be transparent and have appropriate metadata to provide clear statements of how research output was produced and what it contains

-The research process typically has the following form: data is collected, sometimes using specific hardware, it is then analysed usually using software, and the results of the research are then published.
-Throughout the processes researchers generally document their working in notebooks.
+The research process typically has the following form: data is collected, sometimes using specific hardware, it is then analysed (usually using software), and the results of the research are then published.
+Throughout the process it is good practice for researchers to document their working in notebooks.
 Open science aims to make each of these elements open:

 - Open Data - managing research data in a way that optimises access, discoverability and sharing for re-use
 - Open Hardware - documenting designs, materials, and other relevant information related to hardware, and making them freely accessible and available